 Does their decision really add up?
 Why not discover for yourself…

 Cape Wickham is a worthy recipient of Australia’s golfing crown.
 It’s an ocean-side gem that already ranks among the best in the world.
 Eight holes play parallel to Bass Strait, with all 18 holes offering staggering ocean views.
 King Island provides the blank canvas for a playable and spectacular course that offers the serious golfer breathtaking views and thrilling golf.

 Designed by Mike DeVries and Darius Oliver

 The Dunes at Barnbougle will make even the canniest Scot feel at home.
 Scenic views, towering coastal dunes and spectacular holes wind along the coast.
 Wide-open fairways and exquisite layouts overlook the wilds of Bass Strait, evoking the spirit of the Hibernian coastal courses.
 Broad and windswept, The Dunes is the poster child for ingenious minimalist design.

-Ocean Dunes on King Island is the “new kid” of Tasmania’s dramatic quartet.
+On King Island, Ocean Dunes is the “new kid” of Tasmania’s dramatic quartet.
 Operating for just a few short months, it has rapidly muscled its way into Australia’s top four.
 Covering dramatic seaside terrain with one memorable hole after another, the playing surfaces are first class.
-You are guaranteed to enjoy heroic tee shots, rolling greens, and unsurpassed ocean views along its two kilometres of wild coastal dunes.
+You are guaranteed to enjoy heroic tee shots, rolling greens, and unsurpassed ocean views along its 2 km of wild coastal dunes.

 With more than 65 courses around the state, you’ll never be short of a great place to tee-off in Tassie.
 Of course, no golfing road trip would be complete without sampling Tasmania’s award-winning whiskies, cheeses, beers, ciders and wines.
 So, take a deep breath, count to “fore” – and plan your holiday today.